Octo2Blazing/Keeper-App/README.md

 Keeper App focus on using reactjs features such as components, state and props This app build with simple note app in mind.
-With only funtionality "ADD" "DISPLAY" AND "DELETE" note.
+With only 3 funtionalities "ADD" "DISPLAY" AND "DELETE" note.